argoproj/argo-events/docs/validating-admission-webhook.md

 Error from server (BadRequest): error when creating "STDIN": admission webhook "webhook.argo-events.argoproj.io" denied the request: ClusterID is missing
 ```

-2. It validates spec update behavior.
+2. Spec updating behavior also can be validated.

+Updating existing specs requires more validation, besides checking if the new
+spec is valid, we also need to check if there's any immutable fields being
+updated.
+However, this can not be done in the controller reconciliation, but it
+can be achieved by using the validating webhook.

-For example, updating Auth Strategy for a native NATS EventBus will get a denied
+For example, updating Auth Strategy for a native NATS EventBus is prohibited, a
-response as following:
+denied response as following will be returned.

 ```sh
 Error from server (BadRequest): error when applying patch: